Street racing: Dangers

 Because vehicles used in street racing competitions generally lack professional racing safety equipment such as roll cages and racing fuel cells, and drivers seldom wear fire suits and are not usually trained in high-performance driving, injuries and fatalities are common results from accidents.
 Furthermore, illegal street racers may put ordinary drivers at risk because they race on public roads rather than closed-course, purpose-built facilities, such as Pacific Raceways in the aforementioned city.

 Because racing occurs in areas where it is not sanctioned, property damage (torn up yards, signs and posts being knocked down from accidents) and damage to the fences or gates closing an area off (industrial parks, etc.) can occur.
 As the street racing culture places a very high social value on a fast vehicle, people who might not otherwise be able to afford blazingly fast but very expensive vehicles may attempt to steal them, violently or otherwise.
-Additionally, street racers tend to form teams which participate in racing together; the implication above is that these teams may be a form of organized crime or gang activity.
+Additionally, street racers tend to form teams which participate in racing together, which may ultimately lead to or feed into organized crime or gang activity.
 In addition, those who race illegally on public roads may have their competition licence suspended, revoked, or be prohibited from obtaining such, per Automobile Competition Committee for the United States policy (includes the NHRA), on personal conduct charges that include racing on a public road.

 Furthermore, a street racing associated by gang activity or other organized crimes may often use violence or other crimes, such as gambling.
-In addition, a crime-associated street racing may be linked to prostitution, often offered as a "prize" for the winning competitor, as well as extensive gambling.
+In addition to extensive gambling, illegal street racing may be linked to prostitution, which may be offered as a "prize" for the winning competitor.

 Types of racers

 The predominant age range that participate in racing are those aged between 16 and 25.
 Male minorities that come from mid to lower social class are more likely to partake in street racing.
 Results from a survey of 2,395 street racers showed that 33% did not own a driving license and that 14% had been involved in a crash.
 Crashes usually happen during the night or in the early morning.
-Street racing is only a small fraction of car crashes.
+Street racing constitutes only a small fraction of total car crashes, though street racers also constitute a very small fraction of total drivers.
 The urge for educational programs to teach people about the negatives of risky driving can minimize the rate of street racing.
 By doing so, this can help lower the rate of crashes by teenagers.